sunnyliketheweather94/sunnyliketheweather94/README.md

   <h1 align="center"><b>Hello there, I'm Sunny 👋</b></h1>
 </p>

-My name is Sunny and I'm an aspiring quant researcher or data scientist!
+I'm an aspiring quant researcher or data scientist!

 I have a dual degree - a BA in mathematics (concentration in applied math), and BS in biochemistry, from the University of Illinois at Urbana-Champaign.
 And I also have a MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University.
 Currently, I'm based in Mumbai, India.

-You can find more about my background in my [resume](https://drive.google.com/file/d/1zQAaKPHdBo2zBxaNIM75HpPsurjUyMPh/view?usp=sharing)!
+You can find more about my academic and professional background in my [resume](https://drive.google.com/file/d/1zQAaKPHdBo2zBxaNIM75HpPsurjUyMPh/view?usp=sharing)!
 <!--
 **sunnymshah95/sunnymshah95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.